drethedevjs/andre-cv/README.md

 ## ✨ Features

 - **📋 Interactive CV**: Clean, responsive UI for experience, education, skills, and portfolio
-- **🤖 AI Chatbot (Persona)**: Answers questions as if it were me, tailored to potential employer queries
+- **🤖 AI Chatbot (Persona)**: Answers questions as if it were me, tailored to potential employer queries.
+Gemini judges whether the user input is a reasonable/relevant comment or question and Groq responds to prompts that pass Gemini.
 - **⚡ Fast & Deployable**: Optimized for deployment on modern platforms
 - **📱 Fully Responsive**: Looks great on desktop, tablet, and mobile devices